Dahlia 'Twynings After Eight'

 This striking Dahlia is most unusual, having a single form white flower, but dramatic near-black leaves.
 Most of the other Dahlia cultivars with these dark leaves also have deep-hued, dramatic flowers such as the red ‘Bishop of Llandaff’.

-Heidi discovered this plant at the gardens at Highgrove, the country seat of HRH The Prince of Wales, during a visit in summer 2016.
-The stark white flowers stood proudly against the dark bushy foliage, and it was the perfect garden plant, as well as painting specimen.
+The stark white flowers stand proudly against the dark bushy foliage, and it was the perfect garden plant, as well as painting specimen.

 The leaves are fascinating.
 They are a mix of violet, red, brown and blue moving into black, but with a green base.
 The newer the leaves, and the closer to the base the greener and fresher they appear.
 Towards the top of the plant, they appear blackish-purple.
 A wonderful foil for the white flowers.

 The flowers are of single form with light pink tracings over the more prominent veins, especially from behind.
 Like many others in the Asteraceae family, the flower heads are held together by a strong bract, with colours from light gold/green to deep violet.